did-app/did-ruby/README.md

 gem 'kno'
 ```

-Install it using bundler, run:
+Or, install it using bundler:

 ```
 $ bundle install